 With the exception of orange juice, reports about consumer perception of retention of colour, flavour and quality are not based on comparisons with freshly made drinks in any case.
 So when claims are made that studies show there is “no impact on sensory quality” of the juice they are not comparing like for like.
 That’s pretty obvious to us, just from our experience when we’ve sampled the kind of de-natured, overly sweet gloop on offer.

 For us the understanding of what constitutes a raw, natural juice includes the idea that none of the nutrients or enzymes are altered or degraded.
 With HPP treatment there is no doubt from the available science that structural change to the nutritional components has indeed taken place.
 Here are a few of the facts of the matter:

 “It is well known that high pressure processed food can modify the activity of some enzymes and the structure of some proteins.” – enzyme integrity is an important consideration in the perceived health benefits of juicing amongst raw food enthusiasts.
 For those favouring a plant based diet, protein is also a very important consideration.
 When broccoli was tested it was found that “The protein content decreased after the high-pressure treatments”

-“…the structure of the large molecules such as proteins, enzymes, polysaccharides, and nucleic acid may be altered (Balci and Wilbey, 1999)” - Nucleic acids carry the genetic information in living things in the form of DNA and RNA, so presumably those interested in pursuing a raw and living foods diet might want to be informed about alteration of nucleic acid.
-This might not impinge on the nutritional quality, but such foods probably don’t conform with what raw fooders understand by ‘raw’.
+“…the structure of the large molecules such as proteins, enzymes, polysaccharides, and nucleic acid may be altered (Balci and Wilbey, 1999)” – OK, so the molecular structures are changed.
+This may or may not impinge on the nutritional quality, but such foods probably don’t conform with what most raw fooders understand by ‘raw’.